NVIDIA/cuda-quantum/Overview.md

 This folder contains the implementation code for the MLIR dialects and transformations used by the compiler.
 The structure here is pretty self-explanatory.
-The dialect implementation is in the `Dialect` folder (for QTX, Quake, and CC).
+The dialect implementation is in the `Dialect` folder (for Quake and CC).
 All transformations on the IR are provided in the `Transforms` folder.
 Conversions between dialects are in the `Conversion` folder.
 The passes that lower MLIR to LLVM IR code are provided in the `CodeGen` folder.

 ### `lib/Target`

-This folder contains the implementation code for mapping Quake and QTX to other quantum programming languages.
+This folder contains the implementation code for mapping Quake to other quantum programming languages.

 ### `runtime/common`